AccuApply/AccuApplyPlugin/README.md

-# Applyd
+# AccuApply

-A chrome extension to store info about the jobs applied on LinkedIn and Indeed.
+A chrome extension to store info about the jobs applied on LinkedIn.
+Indeed + Other side support coming soon!